philipperemy/vision-api/README.md

 ### Get the API key

 - Browse here: [https://cloud.google.com/vision/](https://cloud.google.com/vision/)
+- Create a Google account.
+You might be lucky and get $300 of free usage.
 - It should look like this: `AIzaSyD...4aA`.
 Mine has 39 characters.

 ### Run those commands to install the lib